dannyvaks/reflection_agent_education/readme.md

 ## Grading with RAG and Reflection

 When you click **Analyze the Answer**, your code is sent to the backend along with the question text, the expected solution, and any similar examples retrieved from the local dataset.
 The language model acts as a judge: it uses Chain-of-Thought reasoning to compare your code to these references and returns a JSON report with a numeric `score` and feedback.
 This ranking lets you see exactly how close your answer is to the model solution.
+The same TF‑IDF similarity search used for question generation runs again so the LLM receives the most relevant dataset entries as context.
+These examples guide the model when it checks your code, ensuring consistency between question generation and grading.

 ## Setup Instructions